masagrator/FPSLocker-Warehouse/Methodology/Alan Wake/README.md

 > Details

-Plugin alone can set FPS above 30, but because game is using double buffer it's not possible to set any FPS between 30 and 60. nvnWindowBuilderSetTextures has hardcoded value of texture buffers.
+Plugin alone can set FPS above 30, but because game is using double buffer it's not possible to set any FPS between 30 and 60. nvnWindowBuilderSetTextures has hardcoded value, and buffers are not created in loop.